LenuLogic/LenuLogic/README.md

 - 🔭 I’m currently working on my final React project of my full stack studies in SASKY.
 - 🌱 Next I will take part in a four-month CMS course which will complete my studies.
 - ⚡ Fun fact: My first coding experiment was in 2004 with Pine from which I switched to studying natural languages for years.
 I found my way back to programming in 2022.
 I realized I loved Excel above all else in my job as a Finnish teacher.
+- :green_heart: I'm looking for an internship or an entry level job in frontend and/or backend development.

 ## Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=js,react,html,css,sass,php,postgresql)](https://skillicons.dev)